citycoins/governance/ccips/ccip-013/ccip-013-stabilize-protocol-and-simplify-contracts.md

 Please see CCIP-012[^1] for the first part of the proposal.

-This proposal is designed to work in concert with Phase 1 and 2 of CCIP-012[^1], and consists of the final third phase:
+This proposal is designed to work in concert with Phase 1 and 2 of CCIP-012[^1], and is divided into two phases:

-- Phase 3: stabilize and simplify the protocol
+- Phase 3: simplify the CityCoins contract design
+- Phase 4: update registration, mining and stacking flows

+Both phases help simplify the CityCoins protocol, and bring the ownership and execution of CityCoin contract updates into the DAO setup in Phase 2 of CCIP-012[^1].

 ## Specification

-### Phase 3: Stabilize and Upgrade Protocol Contracts

-This phase implements two main changes to help simplify the CityCoins protocol design, and bring ownership and execution of CityCoin contract updates into the DAO setup in Phase 2.

-1. Stabilize the CityCoins Protocol
-2. Update Registration, Mining and Stacking flows

-#### Simplify the CityCoins Protocol
+### Phase 3: Simplify the CityCoins Contract Design

 The original design allowed each city to grow and change independent of the core protocol specification, with the intent that each city would eventually manage their local deployment.